The Large Hadron Collider beauty collaboration has confirmed the existence of exotic hadron with two quarks, two anti-quarks.

 Belle responded with an even more rigorous analysis of the same data set.
 This time, they found statistically significant evidence for Z(4430), despite the complexity of the analysis and a large number of assumptions made about the particle’s production environment.

-LHCb spokesperson Pierluigi Campana and LHCb physicist Richard Jacobsson discuss the unambiguous observation of an exotic particle which cannot be classified within the traditional quark model (Video: CERN)
+LHCb spokesperson Pierluigi Campana and LHCb physicist Richard Jacobsson discuss the unambiguous observation of an exotic particle that cannot be classified within the traditional quark model.
+Credit: CERN

 LHCb, which, for much of the past year, closely studied its own particle data, used Belle’s and BaBar’s analysis techniques.
 In the process, Skwarnicki and his team confirmed that Z(4430) was for real—and an exotic hadron, to boot.